Personal Injury Cases

 As a result of better verdicts in Cecil County in serous injury cases, we are starting to see settlement values rise.
 Clearly, settlement values are continuing to rise in motor vehicle accident cases as well.
 Our law firm does not handle small soft tissue injury cases.
 But it is reasonable to expect that the values of cases have not risen much because, even today, it is clear that Cecil County juries just do not like these claims in most cases.

 The take home message in all of this is that no smart lawyer is going to file a case in Elkton he has a choice and there are better options available, such as Baltimore City or even Baltimore County.
-But for serious injury claims, Cecil County is not a venue plaintiffs' attorneys should fear anymore.
+But for serious injury claims, Cecil County is a venue plaintiffs' attorneys should no longer fear.

 The Court in Cecil County